Skip to main content

 11. International Data Transfers

 The Service is operated from the United States.
-If you access the Service from outside the United States, your information may be transferred to, stored in, and processed in the United States and other jurisdictions where our service providers operate, subject to applicable law.
+If you access the Service from outside the United States, your information may be transferred to and processed in the United States, subject to applicable law.
+Customer-regulated data may be subject to additional data-residency commitments in the applicable customer agreement.

 12. Changes To This Policy